How to Draw Polygons in PowerPoint with Shapes

 But there are many other categories like equiangular, cyclic, isogonal, vertex-transitive, equilateral, isotopic, and regular.
 Also, you can find some others are rectilinear or monotone.

-We can insert a basic polygon in PowerPoint using shapes.
-As we have seen before, we can insert shapes by going to Insert menu and then Shapes.
+So, now that we learned what a polygon is, how can we draw a polygon in PowerPoint?
+We can easily draw a polygon in PowerPoint using built-in PowerPoint shapes.
+As we have seen before, we can insert shapes from the Insert menu, as shown below:

 Polygon shape created with Microsoft PowerPoint